ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Music streaming platform
 Audius.co is a music streaming platform built on IPFS, where artists are in control, where no fees are taken by the platform, and where listeners can enjoy their music while offline.

+#### Music player
+diffuse.sh is an online player that you can connect to your music repositories to listen to it from anywhere.
+You can now connect it to IPFS repositories.